-How to find DNS servers using the dig command
+How to look up DNS servers with Dig command

 Dig or dig command is a command-line tool for querying domain information on Domain Name System (DNS) servers.
 Originally called Domain Information Groper, the command is part of BIND, a group of networking tools maintained by the Internet Systems Consortium (ISC).